Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Teleperformance USA - Abilene2 at its Abilene facility, reporting 274 affected workers.
+The most significant filing came from Teleperformance USA - Abilene2 at its Abilene facility, reporting 274 affected workers.
 GE Manufacturing Services - GEMS followed with 208 workers.

 Trend & Outlook